Mariatta/mariatta.github.io/content/posts/create-send-certificates-with-python.md

 ### google-api-python-client

 This is the official Python client library for Google's discover based APIs.
-We will use this library to interact with Google Sheets, Google Slides, and GMAIL APIs.
+We will use this library to interact with Google Sheets, Google Slides, Google Drive, and GMAIL APIs.

 Docs: https://github.com/googleapis/google-api-python-client/blob/main/docs/README.md